-- 302. Prior to the close out of the Project construction in area the worker camps will be removed and restored to the original condition as far as is reasonably practicable to the satisfaction of the and the local authority. - 303.Before construction commences arrangements will be reconfirmed by the construction contractors and notified to ESIC Cell / NTDC for approval as follows. - Confirm location of work camps in consultation with ESIC and local authorities with location subject to approval by the ESIC.
-If possible, camps shall not be located near settlements or near drinking or irrigation water supply intakes, - Cutting of trees beyond the RoW shall be avoided and removal of vegetation shall be minimized,

-- Water and sanitary facilities shall be provided for workers and employees, - Construction camps will be established in areas with adequate natural drainage channels in order to facilitate flow of the treated effluents. - If the establishment of a camp was required for month times, the portable lavatories or at least pit latrines will be installed and open defecation shall be discouraged and prevented by keeping lavatory facilities clean at all times. - Wastewater effluent from contractors' workshops and equipment washing yards will be passed through gravel/sand beds to remove oil/grease contaminants before discharging it into natural streams.
+- 318. Prior to the close out of the Project construction in the project area, the worker camps will be removed and restored to the original condition as far as is reasonably practicable construction contractors and notified to ESIC Cell / NTDC for approval as follows. - Confirm location of work camps in consultation with ESIC and local authorities with location subject to approval by the ESIC.
+If possible, camps shall not be located near settlements or near drinking or irrigation water supply intakes, - Cutting of trees beyond the RoW shall be avoided and removal of vegetation shall be minimized, - Water and sanitary facilities shall be provided for workers and employees, - Construction camps will be established in areas with adequate natural drainage channels in order to facilitate flow of the treated effluents. - If the establishment of a camp was required for month times, the portable lavatories or at least pit latrines will be installed and open defecation shall be discouraged and prevented by keeping lavatory facilities clean at all times. - Wastewater effluent from contractors' workshops and equipment washing yards will be passed through gravel/sand beds to remove oil/grease contaminants before discharging it into natural streams.
 Oil and grease residues shall be stored in drums awaiting disposal in line with the agreed Waste Management Plan. - Predictable wastewater effluent discharges from construction works shall have the necessary permits from concerned EPA before the works commence. - Solid waste and sewage shall be managed according to the national and local regulations.
-As a rule, solid waste must not be dumped, buried or burned at or near the project site, but shall be disposed of to the nearest site approved by the local authority. - The Contractor shall organize and maintain a waste separation, collection and transport system. - The Contractor shall document that all liquid and solid hazardous and non-hazardous waste are separated, collected and disposed of according to the given requirements and regulations. - At the conclusion of the project, all debris and waste shall be removed.
-All temporary structures, including office buildings, shelters and toilets shall be removed by the contractor and exposed areas shall be planted with suitable vegetation. - The ESIC Cell shall inspect and report that the camp has been vacated and restored to preproject conditions as far as is reasonably practicable.
+As a rule, solid waste must not be dumped, buried or burned at or near the project site, but shall be disposed of to the nearest site approved by the local authority. - The Contractor shall organize and maintain a waste separation, collection and transport system. - The Contractor shall document that all liquid and solid hazardous and non-hazardous waste are separated, collected and disposed of according to the given requirements and regulations.

+- At the conclusion of the project, all debris and waste shall be removed.
+All temporary structures, including office buildings, shelters and toilets shall be removed by the contractor and exposed areas shall be planted with suitable vegetation. - The ESIC Cell shall inspect and report that the camp has been vacated and restored to pre-project conditions as far as is reasonably practicable to the satisfaction of the local authority. - 319.
+Before construction commences arrangements will be reconfirmed by the concerned authority.